dissecto-GmbH/can2eth-kernel-module/README.md

 After the header, the data follows.
 There are three kinds of data chunks that can appear in the data section:
-1. "normal" CAN frames - 0xc0fe
+1. CAN/CAN FD frames - 0xc0fe
-2. keep alive frames - 0x57a7
+2. keep alive frames - 0x57a7 (currently not supported)
-3. error frames - 0xfa11
+3. error frames - 0xfa11 (currently not supported)

 Each chunk is prefixed by its type and size,
 | Bytes | Name      | Description |